St Anne's College, Oxford: Society of Oxford Home-Students (1879–1942)

 In 1910, the Society of Oxford Home-Students, with the other women's societies, was recognised by the university.
-In 1912, the society acquired its first tutors, in German, History and English Literature.
-In the 1920s, the principals of the Women's societies became the first women to receive degrees from the university.
+In 1912, the society acquired its first four tutors, in German, History and English Literature, including Margaret Lucy Lee who held the position until she retired in 1936.
+In the 1920s, the principals of the women's societies became the first women to receive degrees from the university.
 The society in the early 1930s still had no centralised site, but within a few years the current location was chosen and by 1937 construction of Hartland House was underway.